skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

 11. Now switch back to your default role.
 After you to this the SecOperator role label will no longer appear on your console.

 12. If you doing this workshop as part of a team, you will pass your account credentials to another team that will verify the configuration of your roles.
-Click [here](./verify.md) to proceed to the Verify Phase.
+After you do this click [here](./verify.md) to proceed to the Verify Phase and begin at the top.
+If you are not doing this as part of a team click [here](./verify.md) and go to the Cleanup section towards the bottom.